Sun-Lab-NBB/ataraxis-transport-layer-pc/README.md

 1. Download this repository to your local machine using your preferred method, such as git-cloning.
 2. ```cd``` to the root directory of the project using your command line interface of choice.
 3. Install development dependencies.
 You have multiple options of satisfying this requirement:
-    1. **_Preferred Method:_** Use conda or pip to install
+    1. **_Preferred Method:_** Use conda or pip to install [tox](https://tox.wiki/en/latest/user_guide.html) and call
-       [tox](https://tox.wiki/en/latest/user_guide.html) or use an environment that has it installed and call ```tox -e import``` to automatically import the os-specific development environment included with the source code in your local conda distribution.
-Alternatively, you can use ```tox -e create``` to create the environment from scratch and automatically install the necessary dependencies using pyproject.toml file.
-See [environments](#environments) section for other environment installation methods.
+       ```tox -e import``` to automatically import the os-specific development environment included with the source
+       code in your local conda distribution.
+Alternatively, you can use ```tox -e create``` to create the environment
+       from scratch and automatically install the necessary dependencies using pyproject.toml file.
+See
+       [environments](#environments) section for other environment installation methods.
-    2. Run ```python -m pip install .'[dev]'``` command to install development dependencies and the library using pip.
+    2. Run ```python -m pip install .'[dev]'``` command to install development dependencies and the library using
+       pip.
 On some systems, you may need to use a slightly modified version of this command:
        ```python -m pip install .[dev]```.
-    3. As long as you have an environment with [tox](https://tox.wiki/en/latest/user_guide.html) installed
-       and do not intend to run any code outside the predefined project automation pipelines, tox will automatically
-       install all required dependencies for each task.
+    3. As long as you have an environment with [tox](https://tox.wiki/en/latest/user_guide.html) installed and do not intend to run any code outside the predefined project automation pipelines, tox will automatically install all required dependencies for each task.
+In this case, skip installing additional development dependencies.

-**Note:** When using tox automation, having a local version of the library may interfere with tox tasks that attempt
-to build the library using an isolated environment.
-While the problem is rare, our 'tox' pipelines automatically
-install and uninstall the project from its' conda environment.
-This relies on a static tox configuration and will only
-target the project-specific environment, so it is advised to always ```tox -e import``` or ```tox -e create``` the
-project environment using 'tox' before running other tox commands.

 ### Additional Dependencies

 In addition to installing the required python packages, separately install the following dependencies:

 1. [Python](https://www.python.org/downloads/) distributions, one for each version that you intend to support.
-  Currently, this library supports version 3.10 and above.
-The easiest way to get tox to work as intended is to have
-  separate python distributions, but using [pyenv](https://github.com/pyenv/pyenv) is a good alternative too.
+   The easiest way to get tox to work as intended is to have separate python distributions, but using [pyenv](https://github.com/pyenv/pyenv) is a good alternative.
 This is needed for the 'test' task to work as intended.

 ### Development Automation